ShahManali99/UserDashboardPhp/ReadMe.txt

-Assuming the user has a basic PHP and web server environment, from career_launch directory, run the following commands in terminal:
+Assuming the user has a basic PHP and web server environment, from root directory, run the following commands in terminal:

 ```
 brew services start php